 In order to form a company, a number of required steps must be followed.
 A Form A1 must be completed and submitted with a memorandum and articles of association to the CRO.
 Chern & Co Ltd can help guide you through this process and let you concentrate on the main objectives of your company.

-7. How quickly can I incorporate a company?
+7. How long does it take to incorporate a company?

 No it does not.
 Trademark law is separate from company law.

 9. How quickly can I incorporate a company?

 It usually takes 10-14 days depending on the workload at Company Reagistration Office to register a company in Ireland.
 However, it takes additional time to collect papers from to file application and prepare statutory docs.
 How long would it take to collect papers depends on a client.

 10. Can I use a PO Box number as an address?